A Nonlinear Plancherel Theorem with Applications to Global Well-Posedness for the Defocusing Davey-Stewartson Equation and to the Inverse Boundary Value Problem of Calder\'on: Estimates on Fractional Integrals and Pseudo-differential Operators

 The inequalities (\ref{ineq_1}) and (\ref{ineq_2}) yield

 Returning to (\ref{PL}) and also using (\ref{PL_2}), we obtain:

 for any $j_0$.
 This proves inequality a).
 Inequality b) then follows by optimizing over $\lambda$. \end{proof}

 We state explicitly the special case of the above in the form which will be used in subsequent sections.
-(Part b) below follows from the boundedness of $M$ on $L^2$).
 These estimates will allow us to obtain precise control of $m(\cdot,k)$ and $\tT(k)$ for large $k$ without any smoothness assumptions on $\qT$.

 \begin{corollary} For $\qT\in L^2(\C)$

 \end{corollary}